What’s In Your Post-Viral Fatigue Toolkit?

 Glutathione

 It’s no coincidence that glutathione sits right at the top of this list.
 As world renowned naturopathic doctor and Institute of Functional Medicine (IFM) Chair Dr Joseph Pizzorno has said, “it is hard to overstate the importance of glutathione”.
 Mitochondrial dysfunction, oxidative stress and blood brain barrier alterations may all be significant factors contributing to post-viral fatigue.
 Mitochondria are often referred to as the energy-producing powerhouse of the cell yet they are highly vulnerable to damage from oxidative stress.
 In addition, factors such as infection, oxidative stress and inflammation can negatively impact the blood brain barrier – a crucial structure which separates and protects the central nervous system from peripheral tissues and restricts the entry of peripheral inflammatory mediators into the brain.
 Glutathione is often referred to as the body’s master antioxidant and provides essential protection for both mitochondria and the blood brain barrier against oxidative damage.
 Our bodies can make glutathione from the amino acids cysteine, glycine and glutamic acid, however cysteine is often considered to be a rate-limiting step.
 Supplementing with N-acetyl cysteine may thus help to support the body’s production of glutathione.
-Common genetic polymorphisms can mean some people are less effective at producing glutathione and they may benefit from supplementing with glutathione directly.
+Common genetic polymorphisms may mean some people are less effective at producing glutathione and they may benefit from supplementing with glutathione directly.
+It is important to note however that oral glutathione is known to have poor bioavailability and whilst research is limited, liposomal forms may be more effective.1,2

 Alpha lipoic acid

 Is a naturally occurring compound that we can synthesise ourselves and can be taken in supplement form.
 Alpha lipoic acid is both water and fat soluble and is an essential co-factor for several mitochondrial enzymes involved in energy production.
-Alpha lipoic acid is also an important antioxidant, is capable of regenerating other key antioxidants such as glutathione, vitamin C and Co-enzyme Q10 and is involved in the activation of key antioxidant signalling pathways.
-Alpha lipoic acid has been shown to increase both intra and extra-cellular levels of glutathione and is widely regarded as a useful support for chronic health problems associated with oxidative stress.
+Alpha lipoic acid is also an important antioxidant, has the potential to regenerate other key antioxidants such as glutathione, vitamin C and Co-enzyme Q10 and is involved in the activation of key antioxidant signalling pathways.
+Alpha lipoic acid has been shown to increase both intra and extra-cellular levels of glutathione3 and is widely regarded as a useful support for chronic health problems associated with oxidative stress.

 Co-enzyme Q10 (CoQ10)

 Is a fat-soluble ‘vitamin-like’ compound that is found in virtually all cell membranes, including mitochondrial membranes.
 CoQ10 plays an important role in mitochondrial function, ATP production and is an important antioxidant.
 Levels of CoQ10 tend to decline with age.
-Supplemental CoQ10 has been shown to positively impact markers of inflammation such as C-Reactive Protein (CRP) and Tumour Necrosis Factor- alpha (TNF-α).
-Deficiency of CoQ10 has been well documented in chronic fatigue syndrome and research has shown that supplementation with CoQ10 may help to improve symptoms such as fatigue and depression.
+Supplemental CoQ10 has been shown to have potential to impact markers of inflammation such as C-Reactive Protein (CRP) and Tumour Necrosis Factor- alpha (TNF-α).4 Deficiency of CoQ10 has been well documented in chronic fatigue syndrome and research has shown that supplementation with CoQ10 may help to improve symptoms such as fatigue and depression.5-7

 Magnesium

 Is often referred to as ‘nature’s tranquiliser’ for the key roles it has to play in supporting calm, relaxation and a balanced stress response, yet magnesium is also essential for energy production and muscle function.
 Magnesium is needed both for the production and utilisation of the body’s energy currency – ATP, and for proper mitochondrial function.
 In simple terms, without magnesium, the body can neither make nor use energy.
-Experimental evidence shows that magnesium deficiency can disrupt mitochondrial function, and it has been suggested that magnesium may play an important role in treating fatigue-related health problems such as chronic fatigue and fibromyalgia.
-It can be a real challenge to consume enough magnesium and levels are rapidly depleted during times of stress.
-It is interesting to note also that a deficiency of magnesium has been shown to induce the emergence of mast cells.
-Supplementation is often necessary to ensure optimal intake.
+Experimental evidence shows that magnesium deficiency can disrupt mitochondrial function,8,9 and it has been suggested that magnesium may have an important role to play in fatigue-related health problems such as chronic fatigue and fibromyalgia.10,11 It can be challenging to consume enough magnesium and it is used up rapidly during times of stress.
+It is interesting to note also that a deficiency of magnesium has been shown to induce the emergence of mast cells.12 Supplementation may be required to support optimal intake.
 Magnesium can be taken effectively in higher doses in the form of magnesium glycinate without unwanted gastrointestinal side effects.
-Magnesium malate is another effective form of magnesium which is particularly useful for supporting muscle function.
+Magnesium malate is another effective form of magnesium which may be particularly useful for supporting muscle function.

 Curcumin